ADVERTISEMENT

 Print Family Trees

 While the convenience of creating and maintaining an online tree can’t be denied, sometimes you still want a physical tree that you can hang up on the wall, show off at family reunions or gatherings, or just pore over and study at your desk.
 Fortunately, print family trees can satisfy these needs, and you can often find them in the same places you keep your digital tree.
 For example, the Big Four websites and most family tree software offer options for printing your family tree.
-If you desire something a little more elegant looking, you can seek out family tree printing services.
+If you desire something more elegant looking, you can seek out family tree printing services.

 Sharing Your Tree Online